When Should I Test for STDs?

 - Swollen lymph nodes in the neck

-It is important to note that these can be caused by other health conditions.
-However, if you experience these symptoms and are concerned about being infected, please consult your doctor to ensure prompt diagnosis and treatment.
+It is important to understand that these symptoms may be caused by other health conditions.
+However, if you experience these symptoms and are worried about a possible infection, please consult your doctor to obtain an accurate diagnosis and appropriate treatment.

 Asymptomatic Infections and Routine Testing